by Rochelle Robinson Are you interested in learning how to butcher a chicken at home? Before you get started, you need to have something to butcher.

 In the early spring of 2018, we ordered 100 chicks from Miller Hatcheries.
 We chose them for a few reasons.
 They ship to select Agro store locations across Western Canada, which is convenient for us with a super box address.
-And they had a larger selection of breeds to choose from which appealed to us.
+And they had a larger selection of chicken breeds to choose from which appealed to us.

 There are different hatcheries that will service different areas.
 A stop at your local agriculture store (Peavey Mart, Co-op, UFA, etc.) should be able to point you to a nearby hatchery.

 For our first order, we chose a mix of layer, broiler and dual-purpose varieties (more about this below).
 We built chicken tractors and dragged them across our lawn.
-This meant fertilizing with every pass as the chickens got exercise and fresh air, saw sunshine and ate their natural diet of bugs and plants along with supplied grains and supplements.
+This meant fertilizing with every pass as the chickens got exercise and fresh air, saw sunshine and ate their natural diet of bugs and plants along with supplied chicken feed, grains and supplements.

 44 Chickens in Five Days